EndPointCorp/end-point-blog/2010/03/08/spree-heroku-development-environment.html.md

 state_machine -v '0.8.0'
 ```

-**2.** The next block I hit was that git submodules are not supported by Heroku, mentioned [here](http://docs.heroku.com/constraints#git-submodules).
+**2.** The next block I hit was that git submodules are not supported by Heroku, mentioned [here](https://web.archive.org/web/20100310162053/http://docs.heroku.com/constraints#git-submodules).
 I replaced the git submodules in our application with the Spree extension source code.

-**3.** I also worked through addressing [Heroku's read-only filesystem](http://docs.heroku.com/constraints#read-only-filesystem) limitation.
+**3.** I also worked through addressing [Heroku’s read-only filesystem](https://web.archive.org/web/20100310162053/http://docs.heroku.com/constraints#read-only-filesystem) limitation.
 The setting perform_caching is set to true for a production environment by default in an application running from the Spree gem.
 In order to run the application for development purposes, perform_caching was set to false in RAILS_APP/config/environments/production.rb:

 ```ruby
 config.action_controller.perform_caching             = false